Krymske, Luhansk Oblast: History

 Four Ukrainian servicemen were killed and six others were wounded in a 3-hour skirmish that started on 23 August 2018 at around 6:00 am.
 On February 18, 2020, Russian-backed separatists launched an attack near Krymske, attempting to overrun an entrenched Ukrainian position, in the first such attack in two years.
 The attack killed one Ukrainian soldier, and injured four others.

 Demographics

-Native language as of the Ukrainian Census of 2001:
+Native language as of the 2001 Ukrainian census: